GregDMeyer/dynamite/docs/FAQ.rst

 - :ref:`L`
 - :ref:`nondeterm`
 - :ref:`petsc`
+- :ref:`gpu-aware-mpi`

 .. _parallel:

 How do I run my code in parallel?
 ---------------------------------

-One of dynamite's most important features is its ability to scale across many processors using MPI (or even GPUs!).
+One of dynamite's most important features is its ability to scale across multiple processors using MPI (or even multiple GPUs!).
 For example, running with four MPI ranks (processes) is as easy as the following:

 .. code:: bash

     mpirun -n 4 python3 solve_all_the_things.py

-Note that this should come at the end of the ``docker run...`` command if you are using the container images to run dynamite.
-See :ref:`containers` for details (and for information about how to run on GPUs).
+Note that using MPI with containers can require special steps; see :ref:`containers` for details.

+To accelerate dynamite's computations using a GPU, the simplest way is to use one of the GPU-accelerated Docker images (again, see :ref:`containers` for details).
+To parallelize across multiple GPUs requires building dynamite from source (see :ref:`installing`); dynamite should then be run with a number of MPI ranks equal to the number of available GPUs.
+Achieving good performance with multiple GPUs requires a GPU-aware MPI library.

 .. _ranks: